-Gaming has become more than a hobby–it’s a lifestyle.
-Being able to share your gaming experiences with an audience can be a great way to express yourself and your creativity all while playing the games you love.
+At the same time, sharing your gaming experiences through gaming videos with an audience can be a great way to express yourself and your creativity, all while playing the games you love.
 For the most successful content creators, making gaming videos can also be very lucrative, but that doesn’t mean it’s easy.
+With so many creators online, it is hard to determine how you can shine through the noise.

 Essential Equipment for Making Gaming Videos